kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 To interconnect my example data as well as access information within the OBO knowledge graph, I developed scripts which are able to retrieve classes pertaining to a phenomenon of interest, as well as classes pertaining to connected phenomena.
 This allows for the interconnections between phenomena encoded into ontologies to be leveraged to interconnect interdisciplinary data, enabling questions to be asked of the interdisciplinary datastore.
 In this work I employed my semantically-annotated datastore and ontology querying scripts to answer the competency questions I created.
 These competency questions are intended to assess the fitness for purpose of ontologies to interconnect interdisciplinary environmental and genomic datasets.
 The following is a description of the competency questions I asked and attempted to answer in the course of this work.

-I began by assessing the fitness for purpose of using ontologies to interconnect genomic and environmental data, by asking the following questions:

-> "What are the relative abundance frequencies of oxidation-reduction process genes in various types of marine biomes?"

-> "What are the relative abundance frequencies of vitamin biosynthetic process genes in various types of marine biomes?"

-These questions were aimed to test if ontologies can be used to facilitate the collection of data by which to perform comparative genomic analyses.
-The results of the second question prompted further analysis leading me to ask the question:

-> "What genomic features may help to explain the differences in riboflavin abundances between deep and shallow marine benthic biomes?"

-Leveraging the vast quantities of expert knowledge encoded in the GO ontology, I asked the following question:

-> "What biological processes differentiate various types of marine benthic biomes?"

-Based on the results of this fourth question, and making use of the GO  biological processes hierarchy I asked a more specific question:

-> "What cellular amino acid biosynthetic processes differentiate various types of marine benthic biomes?"

-Drawing from the results of this question, and again leveraging the GO  biological processes hierarchy I asked an even more specific question:

-> "What serine family amino acid biosynthetic processes differentiate various types of marine benthic biomes?"

-To assess if ontologies are fit to assemble information upon which to perform an ecology analysis, I asked the following question:

-> "What environmental factors have the greatest influence on the dynamics of a sea-ice associated phytoplankton community?"

-The following questions address if ontologies are fit for purpose to identify the provenance of knowledge data or other information:

-> "How well do the Environment Ontology and the Environment Ontology Polar subset connect authors of terms to the information they helped to encode?"

-> "What are all the papers which reference any data set, which is about a part of a marine biome?"

-I created the following question to assess the resilience of semantic data annotation models, asking:

-> "What percentages of data items discovered to be about participants in sea ice formation processes would be retrievable if we didn’t use the Basic Formal Ontology or Relations Ontology upper level semantic models?"

-In the following competency question I addresses if ontologies are fit for purpose to aid scientists to discover data.

-> "Is the ontology knowledge graph of the envoPolar subset sufficiently well connected to be able to lead researchers to new knowledge via unstated linkages to identified knowledge?"

-The following question addresses the extent to which semantically annotated data is discoverable to general users.

-> "What level of querying expertise is required to access the various types of data contained in the example polar datastore?"

-Finally, to assess if the process of encoding expert ecological knowledge into an ontology knowledge graph aids to clarify the understanding of ecological phenomena, I asked:

-> "Does the inclusion of novel expert knowledge about phenomena relating to plankton ecology into the ENVO knowledge graph aid to better understand the interconnections of such phenomena?

 \pagebreak